Simsdu/Simsdu/README.md

 Continue building my skills to join a cybersecurity engineering program.
 My aim is to apply these skills in a defensive and SOC-oriented path.

-I want to focus on understanding attacks deeply so i can detect, analyze, and respond to them effectively.
+I want to focus on understanding attacks deeply so that i can detect, analyze, and respond to them effectively.